JHU-Xtractor/Xtractor/docs/images/AWS/API_2.md

 The POST event should have the message body as a dictionary, not string, e.g. do not encapsulate the dictionary in quotes.
 The dictionary should be sent as a raw body (see POSTMAN for examples)

+The user cannot make a username with spaces or with `",/` or any other characters that may cause confusion.
+With preference, alphanumeric characters should be used.

 ********200:********

 - `Username Already Exists` - signifies that the username attempted to be entered is already in the database and cannot be repeated